Disodium Edta - Harmful Chemical To Avoid In Skin Care

 High doses of disodium EDTA are seen as digestive distress and binds essential minerals from being absorbed into your body.
 However, it's something you'll unlikely to get from consuming food products with the ingredient alone.

 That said, the jury is still out, and it's always a good idea to be aware of the ingredient ad it's potential.
 Indeed, there is a lot of food, skincare, and cosmetic products formulated with none of disodium EDTA - check out for the name E385 in food labels - you can reduce the exposure even further by opting for alternatives - or simply by going organic altogether.
-Keep in mind that beauty products formulated with none of the disodium EDTA will have a shorter lifespan, and they tend to be less foamy than your regular skincare.

-At the moment, there are alternatives to disodium EDTA (thanks to the raising concerns voiced out by environmental advocates due to the origin of the salt from formaldehyde, a known carcinogen) that works in similar mechanisms as the ingredient.
+At the moment, there are alternatives to disodium EDTA (thanks to the rising concerns voiced out by environmental advocates due to the origin of the salt from formaldehyde, a known carcinogen) that works in similar mechanisms as the ingredient.
 Such alternatives include methylglycinediacetic acid with high biodegradation compared to other chelating agents.

 What are the possible side effects of using Disodium EDTA?